 Dyslexia can create difficulty with other skills, too.
 These include:

 People sometimes believe dyslexia is a problem with vision.
 They think of it as reversing letters or writing backwards.
 But dyslexia is an issue with language.

 It’s important to know that while dyslexia impacts learning, it’s not a problem of intelligence.
 People with dyslexia are just as smart as their peers.
 There are countless stories about people thriving with dyslexia, including actors, entrepreneurs, and elected officials.

-- Try a unique simulation to see dyslexia through a child’s eyes.
+- Watch a video to see dyslexia through a child’s eyes.

 - Debunk common myths about dyslexia.

 - Explore a collection of dyslexia success stories.